 Prior to school opening in the fall, parents are invited to tour the school with their child and visit his or her classroom during the scheduled visitation time.
 We offer this "Open House" to help relieve any anxiety that your child is feeling prior to the start of the new school year and to build excitement about the upcoming year.
-Children in kindergarten and new first graders are also invited for a bus ride during Open House.
+Children in kindergarten typically take a bus ride through town on that day.